Physical Health Lets you look good in your jeans, and wrestle bears

 health

-Weight Yourself
+Weigh Yourself

 Weight is essential because it reduces the effort required to do physical activities, and because it reduces the risk of diseases.

 Weight is “calories in” minus “calories out.”
-Diet dominates calories out, exercise has a small contribution.
+Diet dominates calories in, exercise has a small contribution.
 A great way to see this is comparing what you eat to physical activity.
 A box of French fries adds 400 calories to your day, but running for 30 minutes burns 300 calories.

 Set a weight goal, and check progress towards the goal weekly.
 It’s easy for your weight to gradually creep up, and keep creeping up.
 Thus, I strongly recommend committing to not letting your weight exceed your goal for too long.
 Personally, I set a weight pledge every month, and never exceed that weight.